High-resolution efficient image generation from WiFi CSI using a pretrained latent diffusion model: Evaluation

 We use three metrics in our analysis: the pixel-wise Root Mean Square Error (RMSE), the Structural Similarity Index Measure (SSIM), and the Fr\'echet Inception Distance (FID).
 RMSE and SSIM provide image-level comparisons and are sensitive to absolute and structural differences, respectively.
 In contrast, FID offers a perceptual measure of distributional similarity.

 For both datasets, we report these metrics in two cases: (1) using the entire generated and reference images, and (2) using cropped image regions containing human figures, as identified by the YOLOv3 object detection model \cite{redmon_yolov3_2018}.
 Given the human-centric nature of the datasets, the second case provides a focused evaluation of the model's ability to preserve semantically important content.

-In both evaluation schemes, we benchmark \name against a baseline model with the same architecture and similar parameter count, which directly predicts RGB pixel values from CSI without the use of latent mechanisms.
+In both evaluation schemes, we benchmark \name against two strategies: a baseline model using the exact same architecture and training procedure as LatentCSI but predicting pixels directly; and the ``hybrid'' GAN strategy (K=8) from CSI2Image\cite{kato_csi2image_2021} which combines supervised loss with adversarial conditional GAN loss.

-Both \name and the baseline model were trained using an early stopping criterion for validation loss stagnation over 5 consecutive training epochs.
+\name and the baseline model were trained using an early stopping criterion for validation loss stagnation over 5 consecutive training epochs.
 We used the ADAM optimizer with a fixed learning rate of 0.0005.
 To account for variability arising from stochastic weight initialization and training dynamics, each model was trained 5 times.
 Image samples are generated using the model instance with the best test loss.
 All experiments were conducted on a system equipped with a single NVIDIA H100 GPU and eight CPU cores of an AMD EPYC 9654 processor.